sanity-io/sanity-plugin-asset-source-cloudinary/README.md

 # Sanity Asset Source: Cloudinary

+## Installation

+`sanity install asset-source-cloudinary`

+Edit the config file found in `./config/asset-source-cloudinary.json` with your Cloudinary Cloud name and API key.

+You can find these in the Cloudinary console: https://cloudinary.com/console

 ## Developing on this module

 To simulate using your development version as a real module inside a studio, you can do the following: